-If you are missing teeth or suffer from lose dentures, we have a solution to help you.
-The options we offer to our patients are based off their individual needs and circumstances.
+If you are missing teeth or suffer from loose dentures, we have a solution to help you.
+The options we offer to our patients are based on their individual needs and circumstances.
 Dental implants are the best option available for people missing one or more teeth because they offer optimal functionality.
-Below is a basic summary of the options Lazer Cosmetic & Advanced Dentistry has available at their Owings Mills, MD dentist office.
+Below is a basic summary of the options Cosmetic & Advanced Dentistry has available in our Owings Mills, MD dentist office.

 Single Teeth Replacement